From the bleeding obvious desk

 Teaching-only unis is what: “Australia has come to conceptualise universities as places for both teaching and research.
 These two fundamental features have become synonymous with the title ‘university’ and have contributed to the good reputation of Australia’s universities internationally for high quality teaching and research,” the DET paper states.
 It adds Australia is largely alone in defining what level of research is required – work in three broad fields and awarding higher degrees in them.

-DET all but instructs Coaldrake review to consider alternatives to this.
+The review is set to consider alternatives to this.

 “Should the requirement for universities to offer both undergraduate and postgraduate courses be relaxed, allowing freedom for a university to specialise in only undergraduate or only postgraduate courses, with or without research, as appropriate?
 Should specialised research institutes with a proven record become eligible to use the ‘university’ title and even offer postgraduate research-based qualifications?
 While this review presents an opportunity to explore all possible options, the implications of any change must be carefully weighed, particularly where change may have consequences for reputation and outcomes.”